SurenBono/12H_NTP_FC16_LedMatrix/README.md

  # SIMPLE_12H_NTP_LEDMATRIX
-... a rare simple NTP Timekeeping on FC16_HW LED MATRIX
+a simple complex strftme NTP Timekeeping on FC16_HW LED MATRIX

-- 8 Column LED MATRIX VCC runs stable on D1 Mini 3V PIN powered by smart phone 5 DCV charger.
+- 4 or more Column FC-16 LED MATRIX powered by phone 5 DCV charger.
-- Onced sync wifi can be turned off until module rebooted.
+- Onced sync wifi can be turned off until module re-connect when wifi made available again.
-- Continuous Precise Time keeping on same Timezone = UTC = GMT .
+- Continuous Precise Time keeping via UTC init.
 - Precision Tested on 3 different esp8266 module ( D1R1+OLED & LCD,D1 MINI,NODEMCU and Wifi with different SSID"s.
-- Minimalist 7x5 Font & LED brightness for Independent power efficiency on solar powered 2 x 18650 battery shield. (untested)
+- Minimalist 7x5 Font & LED brightness for Independent power efficiency if solar powered 2 x 18650 battery shield possible.
 - Define LED MATRIX Type =  FC16_HW if similar or choose 7 other LED MATRIX Type, Default = PAROLA_HW
-- If you notice the #include <time.h> did not exist in this sketch.....
+- If you notice the #include <time.h> is not included in this sketch..... strftime comes with esp8266 lib
+- latest version has scrolling and weather addition.
+- Also detail on removing Hour leading zero via substring conversion.

  - %a Abbreviated weekday name
  - %A Full weekday name